purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Classification-Methods/linear-classification.md

 **Potentially confusing naming conventions**: The _SVM classifier_ specifically uses the _hinge loss_, also referred to as the _max-margin loss_.
 In contrast, the _Softmax classifier_ employs the _cross-entropy loss_.
 The Softmax classifier derives its name from the _softmax function_, which transforms raw class scores into normalized positive values that sum to one, enabling the application of cross-entropy loss.
 It’s worth noting that referring to the 'softmax loss' is technically incorrect, as softmax is merely the squashing function.
 However, this shorthand is commonly used in practice.

+### SVM vs. Softmax

+A picture might help clarify the distinction between the Softmax and SVM classifiers:

+insert img

+An example illustrating the difference between the SVM and Softmax classifiers for a single data point: In both classifiers, the same score vector fff is computed (e.g., via matrix multiplication as shown in this section).
+However, the scores in fff are interpreted differently:

+-   The SVM treats these scores as class scores and its loss function encourages the correct class (class 2, shown in blue) to have a score higher than the other classes by a specified margin.
+-   The Softmax classifier interprets the scores as (unnormalized) log probabilities for each class.
+Its loss function seeks to maximize the (normalized) log probability of the correct class (or equivalently, minimize the negative log probability).

+For this example, the SVM loss is 1.58, while the Softmax loss is 1.04 (using the natural logarithm, not base 2 or base 10).
+However, these values are not directly comparable; they are meaningful only when comparing losses within the same classifier using the same data.

 ## Reference:
 - [https://cs231n.github.io/classification/](https://cs231n.github.io/linear-classify/)